WTT’s role in Early Years transition support

 WTT are commissioned to empower and support mainstream primary settings in meeting the needs of their autistic children and those who have social communication differences, and therefore it is WTT’’s role to support a successful transition, working alongside the Early years setting/childcare provider, mainstream primary, parents/carers and any other agencies who may be involved to identify what needs to be in place within the school environment and day in order for the child to succeed.
 Our role is to help the school be ready to meet the pupils need in Reception through supporting the transition.

-The process for accessing WTT Early years to primary transition support for autistic children/ those with social communication differences works through the WTT Ladder (Early years transition version) and should be utilised for the summer term before the pupil is due to start school.
+The process for accessing WTT Early years to primary transition support for autistic children/ those with social communication differences works through the WTT Ladder (Early years transition Step) and should be utilised for the summer term before the pupil is due to start school- you can start after Easter.

-We also have an Online Ladder helpline which runs every Friday morning 8:30am-1pm during term time as a drop in and is for all Ladder process queries (not to discuss individual pupils needs).
-You can receive the link by emailing email@example.com
+We have an Online Ladder helpline which runs every Friday morning 8:30am-1pm during term time as a drop in and is for all Ladder process queries.
+You can receive the link by emailing firstname.lastname@example.org

 Points to note: